ikhemissi/azure-ipaas-workshop/docs/workshop.md

 Asynchronous operations are **essential** in modern applications to ensure that tasks are processed without blocking the main execution flow, improving overall performance and user experience.
 A message broker like Azure Service Bus enhances resiliency by decoupling application components, allowing them to communicate reliably even if one component is temporarily unavailable.
 Service Bus supports operation retries, ensuring that messages are eventually processed even in the face of transient failures, thus maintaining the integrity and reliability of the system.

-The data processing function app (`func-proc-lab-[randomId]`) should already have 2 functions deployed `QueueOrders` and `ProcessOrders`like this
+The data processing function app (`func-proc-lab-[randomid]`) should already have 2 functions deployed `QueueOrders` and `ProcessOrders`like this
 !["Functions deployed'](./assets/lab2/functions_deployed.png)

 <div class="task" data-title="Task">

+> - Edit the code from your codespace environment (not in the Azure Portal)
+> - Open the `src/dataprocessing/src/functions/QueueOrders.js` file
 > - Update the `QueueOrders` function to queue messages in Service Bus for every new document in CosmosDb.
-You have **to edit the code locally** (not in Azure portal).
+> - Deploy the code change to the Azure Function `func-proc-lab-[randomid]`

 </div>

 <div class="tip" data-title="Tips">

-> - You can use the environment variables `SERVICEBUS_QUEUE`, and `SB_ORDERS__fullyQualifiedNamespace` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-[randomId]`.
+> - You can use the environment variables `SERVICEBUS_QUEUE`, and `SB_ORDERS__fullyQualifiedNamespace` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-[randomid]`.
 Both environment variables have already been set on the Function App when you have provisioned the resources at the beginning on the workshop.
 >
 > - You can leverage the [Service Bus output binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-javascript) to easily add order messages to Service Bus.